rbatra2000/tufte-project-template/README.md

 Generate an elegant research project webpage from a markdown template.
 This project uses styling from [tufte.css](https://github.com/edwardtufte/tufte-css).

+[Here is an example website](https://amritkwatra.com/research/splatoverflow) generated using this template.

 ### DISCLAIMER
-This is a template I have duct-taped together for my own use. _Use it with caution!_ That said, I do hope for others to use this & I will work on requests and review PRs.
+**This is a template I have duct-taped together for my own use.** _Use it with caution!_ That said, I do hope for others to use this & I will work on requests and review PRs.
 If you have suggestiosn, please share them.

 ### Writing
 Currently, this template supports a few elements: sections, image figures, video figures, text, code snippets, sidenotes.